 • Is it safe to drive in Argentina?

-Enforcement and driving education has improved in Argentina in recent years too.
+Enforcement and driving education have improved in Argentina in recent years too.

 The most challenging driving in Argentina is in the capital, Buenos Aires, where driving is rather aggressive, such as in New York City or Rome.